These white papers offer new perspectives

 Reversing the Atmospheric Effect Mapped by the Atm-I Grayscale

-CMAC development began with a unique discovery: the changes in cumulative distribution functions (CDFs) from top-of-atmosphere reflectance (TOAR) occur in a structured pattern when comparing clear and hazy images for an area of interest (AOI) across short time spans.
-Increasing haze causes reflectance CDFs to rotate counterclockwise, and for decreasing haze, rotate clockwise.
+CMAC development began with a unique discovery: changes in cumulative distribution functions (CDFs) for top-of-atmosphere reflectance (TOAR) occur in a structured pattern.
+Comparing clear and hazy images for the same area of interest (AOI) across short time spans shows that increasing haze causes reflectance CDFs to rotate counterclockwise, and for decreasing haze, to rotate clockwise.
 We called this the “pinwheel effect” due to the rotation of the CDF from the changing atmospheric effects.
+The pinwheel effect was translated into a conceptual model by inverting and adjusting the axes of the well-known empirical line method.
+The resulting conceptual model has precedence in a prestigious remote sensing paper from 1985.

 Forward Scatter and Its Effects on Atmospheric Correction

 A first indication of forward scatter was observed while we were developing the Atm-I model.
-The resulting grayscale output systematically showed locations that the model indicated were affected to a greater degree than would have been expected.
-Bright rooftops, rock outcrops, bare soil and water bodies were portrayed much brighter in the Atm-I grayscale than would be expected were backscatter from atmospheric particles the sole mechanism at work.
+The resulting grayscale output indicated locations across images that were affected by the atmosphere to a greater degree than the surrounding area.
+Bright rooftops, rock outcrops, bare soil and specular reflectance off of water bodies were portrayed much brighter in the Atm-I grayscale than would be expected were backscatter from atmospheric particles the sole mechanism at work.
+Another indication of forward scatter that can be readily observed in TOAR data is that bright targets tend to expand to neighboring pixels while dark targets contract – this is illustrated for same sized black and white panels of targets arrayed in the typical checkerboard pattern.
+This phenomenon tends to limit the quality of atmospheric correction as Atm-I increases and greatly affects bright targets

 NDVI from Atmospherically Corrected Satellite Data

-NDVI (normalized difference vegetation index) and similar indices represent plant activity mathematically to express vigor that directly translates to photosynthetic production , carbon uptake, yield, etc. For agriculture, NDVI is the most commonly used of many indices because it is both simple and reliable: NDVI = (NIR – Red) / (NIR + Red).
+NDVI (normalized difference vegetation index) and similar indices mathematically represent plant activity that expresses vigor directly translating to photosynthetic production, carbon uptake, crop yield, etc. In agriculture, NDVI is the most commonly used of many indices because it is both simple and reliable: NDVI = (NIR – Red) / (NIR + Red).
 Nearly all vegetation indices apply red and near infrared (NIR) bands to evaluate plant vigor.
-The red band experiences the least atmospheric scatter in the visible wavelengths, and NIR even less.
-Vigorous plants absorb nearly all red light to support photosynthesis; down to about 2-3% reflectance, while NIR is highly reflected from healthy plants.

 Join us as we explore atmospheric correction of satellite images and how this unlocks the data for precision applications.

-In our commitment to excellence, RESOLV’s method has undergone rigorous comparative analysis against established atmospheric correction software.
-RESOLV has been benchmarked against LaSRC and Sen2Cor and has successfully been applied to high-resolution smallsat data.
+In our commitment to excellence, RESOLV has undergone rigorous comparative analysis against established atmospheric correction software, benchmarked against the widely accepted packages LaSRC and Sen2Cor.
+RESOLV has also been successfully applied to high-resolution smallsat data.

-RESOLV’s completely new approach starts by mapping the atmospheric effect across each image as a grayscale input to an algorithm that is based on observations of the behavior of light after transmission through Earth’s atmosphere.
-This algorithm inverts and adjusts the accepted empirical line method resulting in a closed-form equation that provides lightning-fast calculations.
-Through this structure, RESOLV delivers the most accurate estimates of surface reflectance possible for any image anywhere.
+RESOLV represents a completely new approach.
+It begins by mapping the atmospheric effect across each image as a grayscale input, which is then processed through an algorithm based on observations of light behavior after it passes through Earth’s atmosphere.
+This algorithm modifies and inverts the traditional empirical line method, resulting in a closed-form equation that enables lightning-fast calculations.
+With this structure, RESOLV delivers the most accurate estimates of surface reflectance for any image, anywhere.

-- Designed Efficiency: RESOLV’s intricate design ensures rapid data processing, delivering near real-time surface reflectance data of impeccable quality.
+• Designed Efficiency: RESOLV’s architecture ensures rapid processing, providing near real-time surface reflectance data with exceptional precision.